braingeneers/GcodeGoblin/README.md

 GcodeGoblin is a small python script for post-processing G-Code.

+For 3d printing, this allows for various hacks, like skipping entire layers (with ...CUT commands), or repeating layers with alternate settings (with ...COPY commands).

 It provides the following post-processing commands:

 - `; START_COPY: <buffer-name>`: Starts to copy the following lines into a named buffer